Shenendehowa Central School District: Shenendehowa High School

 Shenendehowa High School is divided into two buildings, designated East and West by their respective geographical locations on the district's main campus.
-The West Building houses Grade 9, while the East Building houses Grades 10-12 Since the opening of the new wing of the East building in September 2004, that building has housed all of the district's sophomores, juniors, and seniors, while the West building has housed only the district's freshmen.
-The current principal is Ron Agostini.
+The West Building houses Grade 9, while the East Building houses Grades 10-12.
+Since the opening of the new wing of the East building in September 2004, that building has housed all of the district's sophomores, juniors, and seniors, while the West building has housed only the district's freshmen.
+The current principal is Ron Agostinoni.

 District governance

 Board of education

 At the district level, Shenendehowa is governed by a Board of Education made up of seven unsalaried citizens who serve three-year terms, and who are elected on a rotating basis.
 The current members of the board of education are: